LaureBerti/AI4SDGs/SDG10/readme.md

 ## Conclusion

 Fighting human trafficking demands multidisciplinary efforts and ethical AI development.
-Swin Transformers offer a new frontier in scalable, visual and multimodal intelligence.
+Transformers and other deep learning techniques can offer a new frontier in scalable, visual and multimodal intelligence.
 However, much work remains to ensure these technologies are frugal, robust, and deployed with justice in mind.
-Researchers and developers must prioritize explainability, security, and data privacy while accelerating innovation in humanitarian AI systems.

 ---